department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/mobile-experience/conversation-guide-v2.md

 ### Scenario
-You’ve decided you want to look for a facility that offers optometry in California where your mom lives, how would you do that?
+You’ve decided you want to look for a facility that offers optometry near where your mom lives.
+I will give you her address - 821 St. SE, Washington, DC 20003.

 **Things to watch for**

+- Does the participant prefer entering an address manually or sharing their location?
 - Can the participant easily clear the location field?

 ## Third Task: Review VA location search results list view